Iniesta puts April 30 deadline on Barcelona future

 Tianjin Quanjian were linked with a move for Iniesta, although the Chinese Super League club have issued a statement strongly denying any interest.

-"The club will know before you [the media]," Iniesta told reporters after the Chelsea match.
+"The club will know before you," Iniesta told reporters after the Chelsea match.

 "I have until April 30 to decide if I stay.
-I have to evaluate what's [best] for me and for the club."
+I have to evaluate what's better for me and for the club."

 Barcelona join Real Madrid and Sevilla among the Spanish contingent in the quarter-finals.